NamishGovSchool25/Gov-School-Final-Project-AI-Decision-Counselor/replit.md

 ## Overview

 This is a Flask-based web application that helps users make difficult decisions by providing structured AI analysis.
 The application integrates with the Groq AI service to generate thoughtful decision guidance including pros, cons, considerations, and reflective questions.
+The platform now includes user authentication with Firebase, decision history tracking, and a comprehensive about page explaining its humanitarian mission.

 ## User Preferences

 Preferred communication style: Simple, everyday language.

+## Recent Changes (January 2025)

+✓ Added Firebase authentication with Google Sign-In
+✓ Implemented user dashboard with decision history tracking
+✓ Created About page explaining humanitarian impact and mission ✓ Added dark/light theme toggle with persistent preferences ✓ Enhanced navigation with user profiles and authentication states ✓ Automatic decision saving to Firebase for logged-in users ✓ Responsive design improvements for mobile devices

 ## System Architecture